twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 **According to the translator—Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  08-05 rev. proofread by bhante
+  12-28 rev. proofread by bhante, old: U Chandima was suing a lot of (on 12-14) 08-05 rev. proofread by bhante
   07-20 rev. proofread by bhante
   07-12 rev. proofread by bhante (bhante finished on 2022-06-06, sent @ post office 06-10, received and scan 06-15; type finished 06-22, proofreading finished and sent on 07-11)